IndoorCorgi/picoboot3/README.md

 For applications that use Picoboot3, boot2 is included in the Picoboot3 binary.
 Picoboot3 is executed after boot2, something like "3rd stage".

-First, Picoboot3 reads the BOOTSEL3 pin (default 22).
+First, Picoboot3 reads the BOOTSEL3 pin (default is GP22).
 If this pin is set low, picoboot3 will wait for the host to send firmware to the device.
 If the pin is set high or open, the application will run.
 The application code is located at 32KB offset from the top of flash.